anranLi515/AnranLi.github.io/_pages/cv.md

 Talks
 ======
+* Presentation of the paper 'FedSDG-FS: Efficient and Secure Feature Selection for Vertical Federated Learning' in the conference INFOCOM 2023.
 * Presentation of the paper 'Efficient Federated-Learning Model Debugging' in the conference ICDE 2021.
 * Presentation of the paper 'Sample-level Data Selection for Federated Learning' in the conference infocom 2021.

 Hobbies
 ======
-Badminton, Table tennis, Singing, Traveling
+Badminton, Hiking, Table tennis, Singing, Traveling